 The curriculum is broken down into subject areas, namely the core subjects; English, Mathematics, Science and Computing and the foundation subjects; History, Geography, Design and Technology, Art and Design, Music, P.E.
 (Physical Education).

 For many subjects, the National curriculum does not specify what should be taught in years one and two.
 More information can be found on the curriculum newsletters which will show you what each year group is covering each term in all curriculum areas.
-Curriculum newsletters can be found here.
+Curriculum newsletters can be found on the class pages under the parents' tab.

 The overarching aim for English in the national curriculum is to promote high standards of literacy by equipping pupils with a strong command of the written and spoken word, and to develop their love of literature through widespread reading for enjoyment.
 The national curriculum for English aims to ensure that all pupils: